 Our vision – Inspired to learn, supported to succeed

-Report Absence – Please contact the school before 10am
+Report Absence – Please contact the school before 9:30am

-“Central to raising standards in education and ensuring all students can fulfil their potential is that students need to attend school regularly to benefit from their education.
+‘Central to raising standards in education and ensuring all students can fulfil their potential is that students need to attend school regularly to benefit from their education.
 Missing out on lessons leaves children vulnerable to falling behind.
-Students with poor attendance tend to achieve less in both primary and secondary school” -DFE 2014
+Students with poor attendance tend to achieve less in both primary and secondary school’ – DFE 2014

+For a student to reach their full educational achievement, a high level of school attendance is essential.
+It is our duty to consistently strive to achieve a goal of 100% attendance for all students.
+Every opportunity will be used to convey to students and parents/carers the importance of regular and punctual attendance.
 For our students to take full advantage of the educational opportunities offered, it is vital your child is at school, on time, every day the school is open, unless the reason for the absence is unavoidable.
 The routines children develop around attendance and punctuality at school are the same as the expectations of any future employer in the world of work.
 High attainment, confidence with peers and staff, and future aspirations depend on good attendance.

+School starts promptly at 8.40am and the register is taken at 8.45am.
+The registers will close at 9.00am.
+Those students arriving between 8.45am and 9.00am will be recorded as ‘Late before the register closes.’
+Those arriving after 9.00am will be marked as ‘Late’ and are recorded as an ‘Unauthorised Absence’ for the morning session.
 ‘Lates’ are monitored by the attendance team, the Headteacher and the Governing Body.
-Persistent lateness to school is treated seriously and families will be contacted personally if it continues.
-Students arriving late after 9.10am must report to reception and sign in.
-All late arrivals before 9.10am must attend tutor time where their tutor will sign them in and record as late.
+Lateness to school is treated seriously and students will lose free time if it persists.
+Students arriving late after 9.00am must report to reception and sign in.
+All late arrivals before 9.00am must attend tutor time where their tutor will sign them in and record as late.
 This is a safety protocol.
 Students who are consistently late are disrupting not only their own education but also that of other students.
 On-going and repeated lateness is considered as unauthorised absence and could be subject to legal action.

 As of September 2015 all schools are now required to work with Hampshire County Council to take legal action and issue penalty notices if a child has any unauthorised absence during formal examinations, assessment or testing where dates have been published/ communicated in advance.
 Students are responsible for catching up on the learning they have missed due to absence.
 Students will need to approach their teacher for this work.
 For more information and guidance please refer to the Attendance Policy and links to the National Guidance for Parental Responsibility.